-\begin{example} Consider the $\mathbb Z_3$-voltage graph on the bottom of Figure \ref{fig:derived}; for every edge we draw only one of its two darts.
-The derived voltage graph is pictured on the top of the figure. \end{example}
+\begin{example} Consider the $\mathbb Z_3$-voltage graph at the bottom of Figure \ref{fig:derived}; for every edge we draw only one of its two darts.
+The voltage graph lift is pictured at the top of the figure. \end{example}